Clueninja/xwiimote-godot/README.md

 To compile download  [godot-cpp](https://github.com/godotengine/godot-cpp) and place in same directory as the src directory and Sconstruct file

+I don't know if your user needs to be in the input group in order to run this without escalating privileges if so run $sudo usermod -a -G input username

 then run
 "$scons platform=linux"
 in the directory